-The burial authority is required to verify specific documentation in relation to the death of an adult or child before the burial can proceed.
+The burial authority is required to verify specific documentation in relation to the stillbirth before the burial can proceed.
 This documentation should be submitted alongside this burial application form.
-The required documents will differ depending on the country in which the adult or child died.
+The required documents will differ slightly depending on the country in which the stillborn baby was delivered.
 The documentary requirements are set out in the Registration of Births, Deaths and Marriages (Scotland) Act 1965 (Prohibition on Disposal of a Body without Authorisation) Regulations 2015.